CloudTSPUK/azure-immersion-workshops-paas/Instructions/03 - Creating LogicApps/README.md

  <img src="assets/Adding Trigger - Step 4 Select the storage account.jpg" width="500px"/>
 5. It will then ask you to provide the Queue details. *Select* Queue.
   <img src="assets/Adding Trigger - Step 5 Select Queue.jpg" width="500px"/>
+  				   Adding Trigger - Step 5 Select Queue
 6. *Update* the interval to ```1```.
   <img src="assets/Adding Trigger - Step 6 Update the poll frequency.jpg" width="500px"/>
 7. This completes the trigger part of the Logic Apps.
 It will be good to save the configuraiton at this point.
 *Click* the ```Save``` button on the Logic Apps Designer tool bar to save the configuration.
 On save, the portal will validate the parameters and it will highlight if there are any errors in the configuration.

-## Desiging Logic Apps - Parsing Queue Message - Step 3
+## Parsing Queue Message - Step 3

 1. *Click* Next Step and *Select* ```Add Action```
    <img src="assets/Parsing Queue Message - Step 1 Next Action after Message Recd.jpg" width="500px"/>